What's behind Russia-Saudi Arabia oil price war that's sent markets plunging?

 Italy locks down northern part of country amid coronavirus crisisMarch 9, 202001:58

-“Russia is also less willing to do anything that benefits the U.S. generally, given their poor relations and U.S. efforts to undermine Russia’s energy dominance,” she said, referring to American attempts to “sink” a Russian gas pipeline project to Europe.
+“Russia is also less willing to do anything that benefits the U.S. generally, given their poor relations and U.S. efforts to undermine Russia’s energy dominance,” she said, referring to American attempts to “sink” Russia's European gas pipeline project.

 Takin also said one interpretation of why Russia was hesitating to agree to further production cuts was that President Vladimir Putin may wish to squeeze the U.S. oil industry because, since it is led by the private sector, it is not well positioned to cope with falling oil prices.